 To strengthen your position, it’s a great tactic to bring in other industry experts.
 This shows a collective thought on the subject and adds weight to your stance as an authority.

-A quick and easy way is to reference them with a quote and link to the source but there is no limit to creative cross collaborations.
+A quick and effortless way is to reference them with a quote and link to the source but there is no limit to creative cross collaborations.

-Internal backlinking is a very important strategy to keep in mind.
-Play with your anchor texts from stronger, older pages and link to this newer, fresh piece of content.
+Internal backlinking is an especially important strategy to keep in mind.
+Play with your anchor texts from stronger, older pages and link to this newer, fresher piece of content.
 This again shows relevance to Google as well as the onsite linking structure.

 The more you can help navigate the users around your site to the content they want to read about, the more it shows you care about their full journey.

 A rule of thumb (as hard as it may be) is to stay far away from your content being too ‘pitchy’ or ‘salesy’.
 In this day and age, it feels like everyone is trying to see you something.
 Offer value rather than try and sell.
 If you work on the 90/10 rule, you will see much more retention of brand value with longevity as an authoritative source.
 Keep this up and the benefits will strongly outweigh the once-off (potential) sale.

 If there is one thing you can be sure of, it’s the data.
 Trust the data!
 But don’t just trust it, follow the data too.
 You can base all your decisions, strategies, planning, etc on real-world information about how visitors used your site, where they went, how long they spent, which pages were read the most and so much more.